sunadrian/AtlantisDatathon2024/README.md

 # Methods

+**Data Processing**

+We processed the data by dropping columns we deemed unnecessary(i.e. pool area) and extracted features relevant to the data we wanted to visualize.

 **Data Visualization**

 Based on our visualizations there are 3 key takeaways:
 - The average cost of housing per year follows the steady climb, describing the story of inflation and the housing crisis in 2008
 - The room distribution peaks and shows that 29% of buildings in dataset have 6 rooms